Fabricatable-Machines/2026-meetup/README.md

 ### What

 A meetup for the Fab 2.0 and Fabricatable Machines research community.
-Tours of Fab labs that have been instrumental for DIY machine building research in Oslo + hands on workshop / project development.
+Tours of Fab labs that have been instrumental for DIY machine building research in Oslo + a hands on workshop / project development.

 ### Why

 There is a [bootcamp](https://academany.fabcloud.io/fabacademy/2026/bootcamp-instructors/) for the instructors of the Fab Academy program at Fab Lab Lyngen from January 12-16th.
-Professor Neil Gershenfeld, an instrumental founder of the Fab Lab network, wants to visit our Fabricatable machines research community in Oslo on his way back to the MIT.
+Professor Neil Gershenfeld, an instrumental founder of the Fab Lab network and the [Fab 2.0](https://machines.fabcloud.io/) inititative, wants to visit our Fabricatable machines research community in Oslo on his way back to the MIT.
 This a a great opportunity for us to to meet in person, do some hands on work together and plan future projects.

 ![](/img/fabricatable-machines-second-gen-family-tree.jpg)
 *A family tree showing three geneartions of Fabricabtle machines making Fabriactable machines*